jeremyrayjewell/mini-siem-dashboard/README.md

 ## Requirements

 - Python 3.8+
-- Flask (and standard library only beyond that)
+- Flask (and Python standard library beyond that)
 - Windows (tested); should work on Linux/Mac with minor tweaks
 - Internet access for:
   - Client-side IP geolocation (ip-api.com)